-The West Allegheny High School graduate became just the thirdstudent athlete in Saint Francis history to earn ESPN the Magazine First-Team Academic All-American honors in 2005.
+The West Allegheny High School graduate became just the third-student athlete in Saint Francis history to earn ESPN the Magazine First-Team Academic All-American honors in 2005.
 He was also named the Northeast Conference's Football Scholar-Athlete of the Year in 2006 and earned a spot on the Division I-AA Athletic Director's Association Academic All-Star Team and the conference academic honor roll twice.
 In addition, Palko was one of 17 collegiate football players selected as a 2006 National Football Foundation & College Hall of Fame National Scholar-Athlete.
 As part of the honor, Palko was awarded an \$18,000 post-graduate scholarship and was also a finalist for the William V. Campbell trophy.

 Palko's father, Bob, has coached high school and college football for over 30 years.
 Now at Mount Lebanon after previously coaching at West Allegheny, he has compiled eight W.P.I.A.L. championships and the class AAA state title in 2001 and was named the Pittsburgh Post-Gazette's High School Coach of the Year in 2012.
+His eight W.P.I.A.L. titles are the most in league history.

-Palko graduated from Saint Francis with a bachelor's degree in Accounting in 2007 and resides in Pittsburgh, PA with his wife, Megan and sons, Otto and Arlo.
+Palko graduated from Saint Francis with a bachelor's degree in Accounting in 2007 and resides in Pittsburgh, PA with his wife, Megan and son, Otto.